-Within the simple, single cell building there is a 17th-century altar table, brought from Whitecombe church, and Victorian altar rails and font.
+Within the simple, single-cell building there is a 17th-century altar table, brought from Whitcombe church, and Victorian altar rails and font.
 This isolated little church is not in use for regular worship and is cared for by the Churches Conservation Trust.

 There is no dedicated parking area, so you will have to find space on the verge before you reach the farm.
 A lovely stone footbridge leads over a small stream to reach the churchyard, which is half-shrouded by large trees.
 At first glance the church doesn't even look like a church; it is so small hand has only an odd